 Charts showing B12 levels by age can be particularly misleading.
-Older people have lower levels of vitamin B12 not because that is normal and good, but because that is the result of a life in which stress and other factors have lowered their vitamin B12 levels to such a point that what is seen as age related illness was bound to occur.
+Older people have lower vitamin B12 levels not because that is normal and good, but because that is the result of a life in which stress and other factors have lowered their vitamin B12 levels to such a point that what is seen as “age related illness” was bound to occur.
 Had those same people understood that a higher vitamin B12 level would be more likely to be among healthy B12 levels and could be easily achieved, with accompanying improved health, they most likely would have used methylcobalamin, the form of vitamin B12 our bodies use.

 MOLNYCKE, SWEDEN.
 Swedish researchers have discovered that many older people are deficient in vitamin B-12.
 Their study involved 368 men and women aged 75 years or older.
 Analysis of blood serum showed that 11 per cent of the participants were deficient in cobalamin (vitamin B-12).
 The researchers point out that a vitamin B-12 deficiency has been linked to neuropsychiatric disorders such as memory loss and dementia.
 The researchers discovered several cases of gastritis (inflammation of the lining of the stomach) and two cases of celiac disease among patients with low serum values of cobalamin.
 They conclude that routine screening for a vitamin B-12 deficiency is justified in the case of older people.